• Skip to main content

 How to make Ratatouille Pizza

 I have a slew of pizza recipes on the blog (check out my four-cheese pizza or spring pizza with pesto) where I add a few tips to making the best pizza.
 Now truth, I buy the dough, because for a few bucks it's totally worth it.
+My newest pizza creation is my Fig Prosciutto Pizza with Balsamic it may be your new favorite pizza.

 Leave your pizza dough out for at least an hour.
 This will help stretching the dough easier.

-While dough is resting, pre-heat your oven to 500 degrees Fahrenheit.
-If you have a pizza stone (one of my favorite tools), place that in the oven as it pre-heats.
+While dough is resting, preheat your oven to 500 degrees Fahrenheit.
+If you have a pizza stone (one of my favorite tools), place that in the oven as it preheats.

 Once you roll the dough to a 10-12 inch circle, spread a thin layer of marinara and dollop spoonfuls of ricotta cheese as well as a good sprinkle of herbes de provence.